 How is renal colic treated?

-- Medicines can help decrease pain and muscle spasms.
+- Medicines may help decrease pain and muscle spasms.
 You may also need medicine to calm your stomach and stop vomiting.

-- Surgery may be done to remove a blockage.
-Surgery may also be done if you have an infection or your kidneys are not working correctly.
-Ask your caregiver for more information about surgery.
+- Surgery may be needed to remove a blockage.
+Surgery may also be needed if your kidneys are not working properly.

 How can I manage my symptoms?

-- Drink liquids as directed.
-This will help decrease your pain and flush blockages from your urinary system.
-Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink liquids as directed to help decrease pain and flush blockages from your urinary tract.
+Ask how much liquid to drink each day and which liquids are best for you.
 You may need to drink about 3 liters (12 glasses) of liquids each day.
 Half of your total daily liquids should be water.
 Limit coffee, tea, and soda to 2 cups daily.
 Your urine should be pale and clear.

 - Strain your urine every time you urinate.
 Urinate into a strainer (funnel with a fine mesh on the bottom) or glass jar to collect kidney stones.
-Give the kidney stones to your caregiver at your next visit.
+Give the kidney stones to your healthcare provider at your next visit.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to increase the amount of citrus fruit you eat, such as oranges.
-Ask your caregiver how much salt, calcium, and protein you should eat.
+Ask your healthcare provider how much salt, calcium, and protein you should eat.

-- Avoid activity in heat.
+- Avoid activity in hot temperatures.
 Heat may cause you to become dehydrated and urinate less.

 - You have fever.

 - You need to urinate more often than usual, or right away.

 - You see a stone in your urine strainer after you urinate.

 - You have questions or concerns about your condition or care.